 The food delivery company could be found liable for your injuries if it knew that the driver who hit you did not have a driver’s license or was an unsafe driver.

-The food delivery accident lawyers at the Law Offices of Jeffrey S. Glassman will perform a thorough investigation of your accident and identify all potentially liable parties.
+The food delivery accident lawyers at the Jeffrey Glassman Injury Lawyers will perform a thorough investigation of your accident and identify all potentially liable parties.
 Our law firm works with highly respected accident reconstructionists, engineers and other experts who can explain how your accident happened and who is to blame.Food Delivery Accidents Can Cause Serious and Permanent Injuries

 Food delivery accidents can result in serious and permanent injuries and even wrongful death.

 Some common types of injuries suffered in food delivery accidents include:

 - Soft tissue injuries

 The type of injury varies depending on a variety of factors such as whether the accident victims were wearing seatbelts, the age of the accident victims, the type of vehicles involved, the speed of the vehicles, and where the accident vehicle was hit (head-on collision, rear-end collision or side-impact collision).

 Pedestrians, bicyclists and motorcycle drivers are especially susceptible to serious injuries in food delivery accidents.